sartajhajam/data-load-tool/README.md

 Premise:

-For this example, we created a simple http api that returns json "page by page",  1000 records per page.
+For this example,  a simple http api is created that returns json "page by page",  1000 records per page.

 It accepts a parameter called `page`, representing the page number.
 If we request a larger page number than there is data, we get an empty response.